victordomingos/optimize-images/README.md

 be kept instead.

-There are many other features and command-line options, like downsizing, keeping EXIF data, color palete reduction, PNG to JPEG conversion.
+There are many other features and command-line options, like downsizing, keeping EXIF data, color palette reduction, WebP optimization, and PNG to JPEG (or WebP) conversion.
 Please check the docs for further information.

 **DISCLAIMER:
 Please note that the operation is done DESTRUCTIVELY, by replacing the